The Bluebell Way - 14 miles

 Turn right onto the track and follow it for ½ mile passing several cottages along the way.
 Looking right you will see St Swithuns church, providing a gauge for how far you have come so far.
 Go through a gate at Hen Barn and continue following the track until you see a style on the right.

 Cross the style and head steeply downhill.
+You will see three lakes at the bottom of the hill.
 Pass between the lakes then over a wooden bridge over a ditch.
 The character of the countryside now changes dramatically.
 You are on the Ashdown Forest.
 Follow the path for about 100 yards and go through a metal gate.
 (There may be two gates visible at this point but you need to take the one on the left).
 After 15 yards take the footpath on your right, then after 12 yards take the footpath on the left, heading uphill through the trees.

 Continue along the path as it levels out.
 The path is partially obstructed by the branches of a huge beech tree which has shed a number of limbs.
 Your footpath skirts to the left of its trunk.
 Just a few yards beyond this point you will encounter a more substantial track.
 Turn right onto the track and continue climbing as the path winds for 1/3 mile through the forest until you come to a road.
 Turn left onto the road.